aentan/Parallax-Scroll/README.md

   Optional content to be displayed on top of the backgrounds
 </div>
 ```

-The width and height of the images must be supplied via data attributes.
-They are required for the calculation of aspect ratios.

 Add background images to the `.bg-holder` elements with the following styles.